 If the amount of advertising or scan response data to be sent in an extended advertising or scanning PDU plus the Extended Header Length, AdvMode, and Extended Header exceed the maximum Advertising Channel PDU payload (255 octets), the Link Layer shall fragment the Host advertising data.
 The Link Layer shall place the multiple fragments in the AdvData field of different PDUs.
 When Host advertising data is fragmented the first fragment shall be placed in the AUX_ADV_IND, AUX_SYNC_IND or AUX_SCAN_RSP PDU while subsequent fragments shall be placed in AUX_CHAIN_IND_PDUs.
 Each AUX_CHAIN_IND PDU is pointed to by the AuxPtr field in the PDU containing the previous fragment; the AUX_CHAIN_PDU holding the last fragment shall not have an AuxPtr field.

-The Host may request the Link Layer to not fragment Host Advertising Data that would fit into a single Advertising Channel PDU (191 octets or less of Host Advertising Data).
-The Link Layer may reject the “no fragment” request if it cannot be accommodated at that time.
-In this case, the Host advertising data shall not be sent.

 [Modified Section] 2.3.1 Advertising PDUs

 2.3.1 Advertising PDUs